-- 5.3.2 There is also a contingency amount held centrally for contractual inflation and the 2023/24 pay award (which has now been agreed).
-An element of inflation contingency will be allocated to services with the remaining balance being applied to support the overall position. - 5.3.3 A rigorous review of reserves has been undertaken including consideration of the impact of the funds no longer being available for the purpose they were originally set aside for.
-This has identified £2.125m which can be released to support the overall revenue position (see table in 4.1.8).
-This does not include any of the Budget Strategy Reserve. - 5.3.4 It is proposed to use £0.167m balances to fund lighting improvements in Special fund areas.
-This expenditure is required over and above the current budgets held for repairs and maintenance for street lighting. - 5.3.5 In light of the level of savings required to deliver a balanced budget in 2024/25 and the financial pressures outlined in this report, it is anticipated that an amount of restructuring activity will take place.
-A reserve of £1.18m was previously set aside for pay related costs which will be repurposed to support restructuring activity.
+- 5.3.2 There is also a contingency amount held centrally for contractual inflation.
+Any remaining balance will be applied to support the overall position at year end. - 5.3.3 A rigorous review of reserves has been undertaken including consideration of the impact of the funds no longer being available for the purpose they were originally set aside for.
+This has identified £6.702m which can be released to support the overall revenue position (see table in 4.1.8).
+This does not include any of the Budget Strategy Reserve.